NetherStarMC/NetherStarMC-Font-Pack/README.md

 # NetherStarMC-Font-Pack
-A collection of fonts.
-All of which (except for the ones I made) are property of their original owners.
+For font junkies, as famous Raymond Larabie so eloquently puts it.

+All of featured in this font pack (except for the ones I made) are property of their original owners.
 If you're planning on distributing this, you must keep this here README file attached, otherwise you're nothing but a pirate, and pirates can go hang!